magnoClovis/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects
-Deep Learning Projects that I have developed to apply the aquired knowledge
+Deep Learning Projects that I have developed to apply the aquired knowledge.
+Changings in the code in order to improve it are accepted.